dalibo/pitrery/INSTALL.md

-The restore script finds that the backup to be restored is located in /home/pgsql/postgresql-9.1.9/pitr/prod/2013.06.01_12.15.38 on our backup server.
-It then extracts everything, including the tablespaces and prepares the recovery.conf at the root of $PGDATA.
-The script tell the user to check everything before starting the PostgreSQL cluster:
+The restore script finds that the backup to be restored is located in `/home/pgsql/postgresql-9.1.9/pitr/prod/2013.06.01_12.15.38` on our backup server.
+It then extracts everything, including the tablespaces and prepares the `recovery.conf` at the root of `$PGDATA`.
+The script asks the user to check everything before starting the PostgreSQL cluster:
-This behavior is intentionnal, it allows the user to modify parameters of PostgreSQL or change how the recovery is configured in recovery.conf.
+This behavior is intentionnal, it allows the user to modify parameters of PostgreSQL or change how the recovery is configured in `recovery.conf`.

 When everything is fine, the PostgreSQL can be started, it will apply the archived WAL files until the target date is reached or until all archived WAL files are consumed if no target date was specified.

-If unsure about the options to give for a restore, use the -n switch of the restore action to make it stop after showing the informations.
+If unsure about the options to give for a restore, use the `-n` switch of the restore action to make it stop after showing the informations.

-Furthermore, it possible choose the target directories when restoring, use -D switch to set the target directory for PGDATA, and one to many -t switches to relocate the tablespaces to other directories.
-The format of the value of a -t option is tablespace_name:new_directory.
+Furthermore, it possible choose the target directories when restoring, use `-D` switch to set the target directory for PGDATA, and one to many `-t` switches to relocate the tablespaces to other directories.
+The format of the value of a `-t` option is `tablespace_name_or_oid:new_directory`.

-One -t option apply to one tablespace.
+One `-t` option apply to one tablespace.
 For example:

     $ pitrery -c prod restore -d '2013-06-01 13:00:00 +0200' \
       -D /home/pgsql/postgresql-9.1.9/data_restore \